redpesk-common/canbus-binding/docs/4-Configuration.md

 }
 ```

-* Using real CAN device, this example assume CAN bus traffic will be on can0.
+* Using real CAN device, this example assumes CAN bus traffic will be on can0.

 ```json
 "config": {